 The name’s origin is Japanese, and it means generous, abundant, tolerant’, and even ‘prosperous’.

 Hiro, the main character of “Big Hero 6”, is a robotics genius living in a future era.

 Amos Slade is the name of the antagonist in the movie “The Fox and the Hound”.

 Don’t be bogged down by the antagonist character as the name because the meaning of Amos is ‘carried by God’.

 Flynn, the Disney version of a prince in “Tangled”, is a charming, outgoing, and confident character.
 He is breathtakingly beautiful and very aware of it.

-Sure, there are moments during which he comes off as a bit arrogant, but underneath it all he has a warm heart—which only gets warmer after he falls head over heads for Rapunzel.
+Sure, there are moments during which he comes off as a bit arrogant, but underneath it all he has a warm heart—which only gets warmer after he falls head over heels for Rapunzel.